 **Unless you have a crazy large car, you most likely can’t fit the 10′ pipe in your car.
 I ended up buying 2 shorter pieces for my handrail span: a 5′ and a 2′ piece.

-DIY Handrail Tutorial
+DIY Handrail Tutorial: Prep Work

 - Clean everything.
 The pipes will have stickers on them that need to be removed.
 I used a bit of cooking oil to remove the residue and then washed it off with soap.
-Remove the ink from the pipe with nail polish remover on a napkin.
+Remove the ink from the pipe with nail polish remover on a paper towel.
 This also removes the last bit of residue from the pipe.
 If your pipes are tarnished, ketchup will make them shiny again.
 Just wash it off when you’re done.

 - Shiny or patina?
 Decide if you want your pipes to develop a patina.
 I love copper patina, so I left my pipes as they were.
 If you want your pipes to stay shiny, spray them with clear spray paint.

 - Cut pipe to length.
 If you bought a super long pipe, cut it to size now.
 Wait to cut them if you bought smaller portions to join together.

 - Spray paint the rail supports.
 These only came in galvanized metal, so I had to make them match.
 A few light coats of spray paint and they were good.
 The spray paint that I linked to is such a pretty color.
 I want to use it one everything!

 - Find your studs on your walls.
 Since we had removed our old handrails, we knew exactly where they were.
 Or you can use anchors.
 Just be sure to use really strong ones.